 We want to get a full picture of your potential as a future lawyer and therefore review feedback from all aspects of your scheme.
 We give you the opportunity to show a variety of skills we are looking for.
 Throw yourself into the experience and try not to focus on the assessment process too much!

 Research, drafting, preparing documents, attending client meetings and conference calls, visiting court - not just a series of workshops and seminars.

 Flexibility to try out work from any practice area.
 We encourage you to experience a real mix to help you discover where your strengths and interests lie.

 Our lawyers are always available to share their knowledge, expertise and advice to the next generation .
 Use this experience to find out what it’s really like to work at our Firm and be a City Solicitor.

-A trainee mentor and a more senior associate mentor to answer your questions, offer advice and guidance, and help you settle in.
+A trainee mentor to answer your questions, offer advice and guidance, and help you settle in.

 Several opportunities to come to know people in the Firm on a social level as we organise lunches, dinners and ice breaker activities.

 Opportunities to meet with lawyers and the Graduate Recruitment team throughout your scheme to reflect and discuss ways to make the most of your time.
 We are always on hand to help.

 Winter: 6 - 17 December 2021 (Deadline 29 October 2021)